Floccinaucinihilipilification1/COMP30880/README.md

 A basic menu was added to allow easy navigation of the program and to allow the solution to be worked on without generating a new solution each time.

+Task 5: Simulated Annealing was implemented in the HillClimbingWithSA class (built from HillClimbing class), the initial temperature of 100 was chosen with a cooling schedule that cools by 10 for each random change that is accepted.
+This cooling schedule was chosen as from testing it gave the best results.